 Calm Anxiety by Trashing Your Anger

 Anger is an intense — and common — emotion in the ADHD brain.
-We feel anger not only in the mind, but also in the body.
-This out-of-control emotion causes high levels of anxiety — and maybe also behavior you later regret.
-The next time you start to feel your blood boil when things aren't going according to your script or you feel you were treated unfairly, remember that your anger harms you when you allow it to lash out.
-Write down your feeling on a piece of paper, then rip it up and throw your anger in the trash along with your words.
+We feel anger not only in the mind but also in the body.
+This intense emotion causes high levels of anxiety and leads to out-of-control behavior that you later regret.
+The next time you start to feel your blood boil when things aren't going according to your script or you think you were treated unfairly, remember that your anger harms you as much as others when you lash out.
+Write down your feelings on a piece of paper, then rip it up and throw your anger in the trash along with your words.

 7 of 13